gsmservice-pl/messaging-sdk-typescript/docs/sdks/mms/README.md

 });

 async function run() {
-  const result = await client.messages.mms.getPrice({
+  const result = await client.outgoing.mms.getPrice({
     recipients: "+48999999999",
     subject: "This is a subject of the message",
     message: "This is MMS message content.",